JoshuaKGoldberg/emoji-blast/README.md

 });
 ```

-0ms delay the first explosion, then 1000ms delay each subsequent explosion:
+0ms delay the first blast, then 1000ms delay each subsequent blast:

 ```javascript
 let scheduled = false;